Plygain: Local traditions

 In Maentwrog, near Blaenau Ffestiniog, there was a very short sermon as part of the service, and the church was decorated with candles fixed to the top of posts, which were themselves fastened to pews.
 The carol-singers in the bell tower found it too dark to follow the service in their Book of Common Prayer, and brought their own candles so that they could follow the service properly.
 The rector did carry out a service, but kept it very short, possibly because the main attraction was the singing.

 Elsewhere, in Llanfair Dyffryn Clwyd, the congregation took a full communion during the plygain.

 The National Library of Wales records that in Llanfyllin, a relatively rural area, the torches were replaced by candles, made by local chandlers and termed canhwyllau plygain ('Plygain Candles').
 This was the case at many rural churches, as they would have no facilities for night-time services, so each person would often bring a candle themselves to help light the church during the hours of darkness.
 When they arrived at the church, it was lit with hundreds of candles placed only a couple of inches apart, making for a "brilliant" display.
-This sort of display was apparently a key part of many local plygain ceremonies, as it left a strong impression in the written records that remain.
+This sort of display was a key part of many local plygain ceremonies, as it left a strong impression in the written records that remain.